 Noshing at Keukenhof Gardens

-The restaurants inside the tulip gardens were very good and accommodating to everyone.
-They served international dishes such as Asian noodles as well as croquets, sandwiches and salads.
+The restaurants inside the famous Keukenhof tulip gardens were delicious, and very accommodating to everyone.
+They offered international dishes such as Asian noodles, traditional croquets, sandwiches, and salads.

 👩💻 For my complete Keukenhof blog with photos – Keukenhof Gardens in Holland – A Tip Toe Through the Tulips